rohitburman/GDP-AND-INCOME-ANALYSIS/README.md

 # GDP-AND-INCOME-ANALYSIS
-The countries where employer's contribution to pension and insurance is greater than 7000.
+The counties where employer's contribution to pension and insurance is greater than 7000.
 Row	GeoName
 1
 Pennington, MN